 Buckley (1964) discusses control structure design for serial processes and distinguishes between material balance control (control of inventory or pressure by flow rate adjustments) and product quality control (control of quality parameters such as concentration).

-Shinskey (1973) and McMillan (1982) present methods for design of pH neutralization processes.
+Shinskey (1973) and McMillan (1984) present methods for the design of pH neutralization processes.
 Mixing tanks are used to dampen disturbances, and they find that the total volume may be reduced by use of multiple stages with one control loop for each tank.
-Another advantage with multiple stages is that one may use successively smaller and smaller control valves, leading to a more precise manipulable variable in the last stage.
-McMillan and Shinskey both recommend different sized tanks to avoid equal resonance frequencies in the tanks, but this has later been questioned (Walsh, 1993; Faanes and Skogestad, 2000; Faanes and Skogestad, 2003).
+Another advantage with multiple stages is that one may use successively smaller and smaller control valves, leading to a more precise manipulated variable in the last stage.
+McMillan and Shinskey both recommend different sized tanks to avoid equal resonance frequencies in the tanks, but this has later been questioned (Walsh, 1993; Faanes and Skogestad, 2004).

-A discussion on the open loop response of serial process is found in Marlin (1995, p.
-156f).
+A discussion on the open-loop response of serial processes is given by Marlin (1995, p.
+156).
 Morud and Skogestad (1996) note that the poles and zeros of the transfer function of a serial process are the poles and zeros of the transfer functions of the individual units.

-Thus, the overall response may be predicted directly from the individual units, in contrast to e.g. processes with recyle.
+Thus, the overall response may be predicted directly from the individual units, in contrast to for example processes with recycle.
 Many series connections of processing units are not really serial processes, as the response of each unit also depends on the downstream unit (for example if the outlet flow rate from a unit depends on the pressure in the subsequent unit) (Marlin, 1995), (Morud, 1995, Chapter 4), (Morud and Skogestad, 1995).
-Morud et al. denote the latter process structure cascades, whereas Marlin uses the terms noninteracting and interacting series, respectively, for the two structures.
+Morud and Skogestad denote the latter process structure cascades, whereas Marlin uses the terms noninteracting and interacting series, respectively, for the two structures.